douglaslambertinny/status-map/README.rst

 I fork this project to add the possibility to add conditions to the transitions.
 Is a basic implementation, but works for me.

-This is a Fork of: https://github.com/lamenezes/status-map Thanks to the original author for the great work!
+This is a Fork of: original-project_.
+Thanks to the original author for the great work!
 -----------------

 How to use